jorisroovers/gitlint/README.md

 We maintain a [loose roadmap on our wiki](https://github.com/jorisroovers/gitlint/wiki/Roadmap).

-Just a test to fix macos CI builds
+Just atest to fix macos CI builds